Davichavix/Admin_Dashboard_Project/README.md

   16. Prop Spreading in React
-  - if props is an object, the spread operator can be used to pass all the props to the componenent
+  - if props is an object, the spread operator can be used to pass all the props to the component
   ```
   const App = () => {
   const props = {